jonnycw/Module_12_Challenge/README.md

 ## Overview of the Analysis

-The aim of the analysis was to evaluate the effectiveness of two machine learning algorithms in identifying a loan as either 'healthy' or 'high risk'.
+The aim of the analysis was to evaluate the effectiveness of two machine learning algorithms in identifying a loan as either "healthy" or "high risk".

 The data utilized in creating these two models included a sum of 77,536 instances each characterized by 7 items (loan size, interest rate, borrower income, debt to income, number of accounts, derogatory marks, and total debt).